 What is RLS?

-Restless legs syndrome is a problem (disorder) that affects the nervous system and muscles..
+Restless legs syndrome is a problem (disorder) that affects the nervous system and muscles.
 It causes unpleasant sensations in the legs.
 The sensations are described as:

 You usually have these sensations in the calf, but they may be felt anywhere from the thigh to the ankle.
 One or both of your legs may be affected.
-Some people may have the sensations in the arms.
+Some people may have the sensations in their arms.
 With RLS, you have an irresistible urge to move the affected limb when the sensations occur.
 Moving often briefly relieves the limb discomfort.

 Sleep problems are common with RLS because of the difficulty it causes in getting to sleep.
 Severe daytime fatigue can also be a big problem.